Baiji: Causes of decline

 Its extinction merely reflects the latest stage in the progressive ecological deterioration of the Yangtze region.
 In the 1970s and 1980s, an estimated half of baiji deaths were attributed to entanglement in fishing gear and nets.
 By the early 2000s, electric fishing was considered "the most important and immediate direct threat to the baiji's survival".
 Though outlawed, this fishing technique is widely and illegally practiced throughout China.
-The building of the Three Gorges Dam further reduced the dolphin's habitat and facilitated an increase in ship traffic; these were thought to make it extinct in the wild.
+The building of the Three Gorges Dam further reduced the dolphin's habitat and facilitated an increase in ship traffic.
+These impacts were thought to make it extinct in the wild.

-There are some scientists who have found that pollution has resulted in emerging diseases caused by parasitic infection in the Baiji population.
-The Baiji's reliance on aquatic environments could have resulted in interaction with both terrestrial and marine pathogen risks.
-Since the Baiji has a limited distribution endemic to the Yangtze River, the freshwater environment may have a higher pathogen level than marine waters (although systematic environmental studies have yet to be conducted).
-The pathogens in these waters could lead to viral infections that can result in epizootics, which has caused the deaths of thousands of marine mammals over the last twenty years.
-There have also been captured/killed individuals that have had helminth infestations in the stomach which leads scientists to believe that parasitic infections could be another cause of decline amongst the Baiji.
+There are some scientists who have found that pollution has resulted in emerging diseases caused by parasitic infection in the baiji population.
+The baiji's reliance on aquatic environments could have resulted in interaction with both terrestrial and marine pathogen risks.
+Since the baiji has a limited distribution endemic to the Yangtze River, the freshwater environment may have a higher pathogen level than marine waters (although systematic environmental studies have yet to be conducted).
+The pathogens in these waters could lead to viral infections that can result in epizootics, which has caused the deaths of thousands of marine mammals over the last 20 years.
+There have also been captured/killed individuals that have had helminth infestations in the stomach, which leads scientists to believe that parasitic infections could be another cause of decline amongst the baiji.

 It has been noted, however, that the declining geographical range that baiji have been spotted in is not connected to the population loss of baiji.
 A model provided by Yangtze fishing communities show that the baiji population was not connected by geographical range or fragmentation of location, as the baiji make long-term and periodic movements throughout several years.
 The movements of the baiji left the species unaffected by dwindling geographical range.

 Surveys

 Conservation efforts

-During the 1970s, China recognized the precarious state of the river dolphin.
+During the 1970s, China recognized the precarious state of the Yangtze river dolphin.
 The government outlawed deliberate killing, restricted fishing, and established nature reserves.

-In 1978, the Chinese Academy of Sciences established the Freshwater Dolphin Research Centre (淡水海豚研究中心) as a branch of the Wuhan Institute of Hydrobiology.
+In 1978, the Chinese Academy of Sciences established the Freshwater Dolphin Research Centre as a branch of the Wuhan Institute of Hydrobiology.
 In the 1980s and 1990s, several attempts were made to capture dolphins and relocate them to a reserve.
 A breeding program would then allow the species to recover and be reintroduced to the Yangtze after conditions improve.
 However, capturing the rare, quick dolphins proved to be difficult, and few captives survived more than a few months.

 The first Chinese aquatic species protection organisation, the Baiji Dolphin Conservation Foundation of Wuhan (武汉白鱀豚保护基金), was founded in December 1996.
 It has raised 1,383,924.35 CNY (about 100,000) and used the funds for in vitro cell preservation and to maintain the baiji facilities, including the Shishou Sanctuary that was flooded in 1998.